Shana12345/LatestDocker/README.md

 <a name="brief"></a>
 # The Brief
-The aim is to create an OOP based application using CRUD method.
+The aim is to create an OOP based application.
 Here the incorporation of tools methods and technologies was implemented.
 The application must made up of a total of 4 applications each with their own required elements.
 Each must be Flask based be able to control and alter data via at least one table with on fuctionality for the user to input data.
 This application will be using the framework jenkins, where jenkins should go into another server that can run the application. the should be handed the ssh key to activate the instance.
 This application ran jenkins with a before and after installation to assign a pipeline dedicated server.